WaliMuhammadAhmad/AIVoice-Detection-using-SVM/README.md

 - Test Dataset
   The test data set has 5 real and 5 fake audio files.
 The fake voices in the test dataset are Generated from a different method than the fake audios used in the Training Dataset.
 All the audios have a length ranging from 19-30 seconds.

-*The dataset used to train and test this model is provided inside the repository, a fake folder for fake audios and a real folder for real audios.*
+*The dataset used to train and test this model is provided inside the repository.*

 ## Getting Started